rcenk/rcenk/README.md

 <h3> Who Am I? </h3>

-- 💬 I am a student of Information Systems Engineering at Kocaeli University and Computer Networks is my area of interest.
-I work on machine learning and image processing.
+- 💬 I am a student of Information Systems Engineering Master's Degree at Kocaeli University also I am working as Assistant Information Technologies Specialist at MAPA Automotive. and Computer Networks is my area of interest.
+I work on machine learning, steganography and image processing.

 - 🏆 **My Certificates** 🏆
 * 🔴 &nbsp; Introduction to IoT